Integrated Analysis for Electronic Health Records with Structured and Sporadic Missingness: Results

-We perform additional experiments to compare the performances between \textsc{Macomss} and K-NN by increasing the heterogeneity level in the data.
-To this end, we randomly divide the patients in the clinical dataset into three groups, and generate a new dataset by adding group-specific noise to increase the heterogeneity level in the data.
-Subsequently, we apply \textsc{Macomss} and K-NN to the new dataset and replicate the previous experiments 50 times.
-The averaged NMSE of \textsc{Macomss} and K-NN under different heterogeneity levels are presented in Figure~\ref{fig:performance-compare-EHR-3}.
-We observe that the NMSE of \textsc{Macomss} becomes smaller compared to that of K-NN as the heterogeneity level increases.
-In contrast, the NMSE of K-NN increases with higher heterogeneity levels when the missing block is large, as seen in Figure~\ref{fig:performance-compare-EHR-3} (C).
-These results suggest that when significant heterogeneity is present in different data sources, K-NN may no longer provide satisfactory imputation for structured and sporadic missingness.
-Whereas \textsc{Macomss}, in general, can achieve superior performance for heterogeneous samples.
+We perform additional experiments to compare the performances between \textsc{Macomss} and previous methods by increasing the heterogeneity level in the data. {To this end, we randomly divide the patients in the clinical dataset into three groups and generate a new dataset by adding group-specific noise, increasing the population bias and heterogeneity level in the data.} Subsequently, we apply \textsc{Macomss} and other imputation methods to the new dataset and replicate the previous experiments 50 times.
+The averaged NMSE under different heterogeneity levels are presented in Figure~\ref{fig:performance-compare-EHR-3}.
+We observe that the NMSE of \textsc{Macomss} becomes smaller compared to that of the other as the heterogeneity level increases. {These results suggest that when significant bias and heterogeneity is present in different data sources, existing methods may no longer provide satisfactory imputation for structured and sporadic missingness.
+Whereas \textsc{Macomss}, in general, can achieve superior performance for this setting, which highlights its applicability for integrative analysis of EHR datasets with potential heterogeneity.}